 Are there opportunities to network with school districts around the state to collaborate on the development of emergency response plans and identify best practices?

 Yes.
-The Arizona Regional Consortia for School Emergency Preparedness (ARCSEP) occur quarterly in six regional locations and provide school safety personnel and other professional organizations to provide presentations on emergency preparedness topics of interest and lessons learned.
+The Arizona Regional Consortia for School Emergency Preparedness (ARCSEP) occurs quarterly in six regional locations and provides school safety personnel and other professional organizations to provide presentations on emergency preparedness topics of interest and lessons learned.

 Are districts/schools required to use the ADE Emergency Response Template when developing their district/school plan?